keptn/spec/service_level_objective.md

 * `comparison`: This property allows configuring the used comparison strategy.
 By default, Keptn compares with the previous evaluation regardless of its score.
 This comparison strategy can be configured with:
   * `compare_with`: Defines how many previous results are considered for the comparision: *single_result* or *several_results* (*single_result* is the default and is used if not specified).
-  * `include_result_with_score`: Controls which of the previous results* are included in the comparison: *pass*, *pass_or_warn*, or *all* (*all* is the default and is used if not specified).
-    * *) As a result,the overall evaluation result of an SLO and not the result of a single SLI  is meant.
-Consequently, just the evaluation result of an SLO determines whether it is considered for comparison regardless of the evaluation result of the single SLIs.
+  * `include_result_with_score`: Controls which of the previous evaluations are included in the comparison.
+Therefore, this property accepts the values: *pass*, *pass_or_warn*, or *all* (*all* is the default and is used if not specified), which target the overall evaluation result and not the single SLI evaluation.
+In other words, the overall evaluation result decides whether SLI values are considered for the comparison or not.
   * `number_of_comparison_results`: Defines the exact number of previous results to consider (1 is the default and is used if not specified).
   * `aggregate_function` *(optional)*: Allows overriding the default aggregation function which is `avg`.